f3ve/Blogium/README.md

 # Blogium

 Blogium is a blogging platform inspired by Medium.
 It has a simplistic and minimalist style to allow users to focus on reading and writing blog posts.
-It features a fully functional text editor that I built from scratch using JavaScript that is designed to handle the hassle of formatting allowing the user to focus on their writing.
-Anyone can read the posts on Blogium and users can easily create an account to get started writing their own posts.
+It features a fully functional text editor that I built from scratch using JavaScript.
+The editor is designed to be simple and easy to use allowing the user to focus on their writing.
+Anyone can read posts on Blogium and users can easily create an account to get started writing their own posts.

 ## Tech

-Blogium was created with React, NodeJS, Express, PostgreSQL, and Firebase it is a Full-Stack web app and you can view the RESTful API Repo [here](https://github.com/f3ve/Blogium-api)
+Blogium was created with React, NodeJS, Express, PostgreSQL, and Firebase.
+It is a Full-Stack web app and you can view the RESTful API Repo [here](https://github.com/f3ve/Blogium-api)

 ## Using the app